nickzoic/nick.zoic.org/art/bicycle-brushless-generator/index.md

 [2] Peak to peak?
 Per phase?
 This isn't very well documented.

-In this application we actually want a small number, because that will get us the most voltage per RPM, which is desireable because both high RPM and low voltage lead to losses.
+In this application we actually want a small KV number, because that will get us the most voltage per RPM, which is desireable because both high RPM and low voltage lead to losses.